< />

 • Drinking alcohol.
 Alcohol is high in empty calories, plus it can affect certain functions in your body that stop you from burning fat.
 Both of these things mean that drinking too much alcohol can lead to excess belly fat.

 • Menopause.
 Throughout most of a woman’s life, fat is stored around the hips and thighs.
-Come menopause, though, weight tends to accumulate around the belly as a result of dramatically lower estrogen levels.
+Come menopause, though, weight tends to accumulate around the belly as a result of dramatically lower oestrogen levels.

 • Stress.
 As we know, excess cortisol production can lead to abdominal weight gain or adrenal belly.